harimchung/harimchung/README.md

 🇰🇷 Based on Gwanju,Korea

-👩‍🔧MECHANIC TO 👩‍💻 SW ENGINEER
+👩‍🔧MECHANICAL ENGINEERING TO 👩‍💻 SW ENGINEER

 🐶 💗 🐹
 <!--